How to Switch Payroll Providers in 6 Steps

 Access System Through the Cloud or Download

-Tip: Regardless of how you transfer the data, do an internal audit to make sure it transferred without errors or to fix any errors that were already in the old system.
-Particularly watch out for duplicate data.
-To ensure there’s no duplicate data and instill confidence, you should run at least one mock payroll while on a call with a support representative.
+Regardless of how you transfer the data, do an internal audit to make sure it transferred without errors or to fix any errors that were already in the old system.
+Particularly, watch out for duplicate data.
+To ensure that there’s no duplicate data and instill confidence, you should run at least one mock payroll while on a call with a support representative.
 We also recommend running your first live payroll with a support representative standing by.
 If anything goes wrong, they can step in to fix it immediately.

 Send Documents & Other Payroll Information